klaytn/rosetta-klaytn/README.md

    Rosetta Klaytn
 </h3>

-# Branch name will be changed

-We will change the `master` branch to `main` on Dev 15, 2022.
-After the branch policy change, please check your local or forked repository settings.

 ## Overview
 `rosetta-klaytn` provides an implementation of the Rosetta API for Klaytn in Golang, based off the [rosetta-ethereum](https://github.com/coinbase/rosetta-ethereum) reference implementation provided by Coinbase.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).
 The project started with a fork of [23561f903bc93d4fa97bebc1fbbe4c7e5b374e5e commit](https://github.com/coinbase/rosetta-ethereum/commit/23561f903bc93d4fa97bebc1fbbe4c7e5b374e5e), a commit on February 25, 2022.